-We use $\rm{[H_2O]_{20}}$ {clusters} to simulate the interstellar ASW surface and investigate the influence of H-bond cooperativity on radical BEs as well as the effect of {the} BE on binding site variation \citep{bovo20,ferr20,dufl21,bovo22}.
-The accessible radical binding sites are chosen based on the available dangling-H ($d$-H) positions on ASW $\rm{[H_2O]_{20}}$ cluster surfaces.
+We used $\rm{[H_2O]_{20}}$ {clusters} to simulate the interstellar ASW surface and investigate the influence of H-bond cooperativity on radical BEs as well as the effect of {the} BE on binding site variation \citep{bovo20,ferr20,dufl21,bovo22}.
+The accessible radical binding sites were chosen based on the available dangling-H ($d$-H) positions on ASW $\rm{[H_2O]_{20}}$ cluster surfaces.
 The BE is controlled by electrostatic attractions, orbital interactions, and Pauli repulsion.
 As a result, each radical species can have a range of possible BEs \citep{mini22}.
-As per the information provided in \autoref{tab:opt_water}, it is seen that a total of 75 $d$-H sites are available; these sites are distributed among ASW $\rm{[H_2O]_{20}}$ cluster 1 to 9, having 7, 7, 9, 10, 8, 9, 8, 9, and 8 $d$-H sites, respectively.
-Using a weak H-like bond, geometry optimizations of the complex structures are performed after manually connecting the radical with the $d$-H. During this weak bond connection, we always prefer the largest differences in electronegativity values (see \autoref{tab:en}) between two binding elements of the atom in the radical and $d$-H atom in the $\rm{[H_2O]_{20}}$ cluster. {The electronegativity of each atom contributes to the formation of molecular dipoles, which can be strategically utilized to construct the initial adsorption geometries manually.
-By following the principle of electrostatic complementarity, we always prefer to connect the $d$-H atom of the $\rm{[H_2O]_{20}}$ cluster with the atom in the radical that has the higher electronegativity.
-This approach leverages the natural tendency of atoms with higher electronegativity to attract electrons or electron density toward themselves, resulting in stronger dipole interactions and more stable adsorption configurations.} The electronic ground state spin multiplicity of each of the 7 radicals was checked and noted in \autoref{tab:BE}.
-All the considered radicals are {doublets} (with one unpaired electron) except NH, which is in the triplet (with two unpaired electrons of the same spin) state. {The coordinates of all the representative structures are publicly available in a GitHub repository\footnote{\url{https://github.com/milansil/ASW_radicals_data.git}}.}
+As per the information provided in Table~A.1 (available on Zenodo), a total of 75 $d$-H sites are available; these sites are distributed among ASW $\rm{[H_2O]_{20}}$ clusters 1 to 9 and have 7, 7, 9, 10, 8, 9, 8, 9, and 8 $d$-H sites, respectively.
+Using a weak H-like bond, geometry optimizations of the complex structures were performed after manually connecting the radical with the $d$-H. During this weak bond connection, we always took the largest differences in electronegativity values (see \autoref{tab:en}) between two binding elements of the atom in the radical and $d$-H atom in the $\rm{[H_2O]_{20}}$ cluster. {The electronegativity of each atom contributes to the formation of molecular dipoles, which can be strategically utilized to construct the initial adsorption geometries manually.
+By following the principle of electrostatic complementarity, we always connected the $d$-H atom of the $\rm{[H_2O]_{20}}$ cluster with the atom in the radical that has the higher electronegativity.
+This approach leverages the natural tendency of atoms with higher electronegativity to attract electrons or electron density toward themselves, resulting in stronger dipole interactions and more stable adsorption configurations.} The electronic ground-state spin multiplicity of each of the seven radicals was checked and is noted in \autoref{tab:BE}.
+All the considered radicals are {doublets} (with one unpaired electron) except NH, which is in the triplet state (with two unpaired electrons of the same spin). {The coordinates of all the representative structures are publicly available in a GitHub repository\footnote{\url{https://github.com/milansil/ASW_radicals_data.git}}.}